 - Population Health

-O’Neil, who directs Mathematica’s health research portfolio for foundations, has extensive experience helping government and philanthropic institutions design and implement key initiatives.
-She leads the evaluation of the Robert Wood Johnson Foundation’s Data Across Sectors for Health, an initiative to empower communities’ use of multi-sector data to identify and address social determinants of health for health improvement.
-She also collaborates with the Rockefeller Foundation in the early-stage development of its data-driven community health initiative.
-At the state level, O’Neil led a project to inform the design of the Missouri Foundation for Health’s Right Time initiative, which aims to improve access to comprehensive contraceptive options.
+Much of O’Neil’s work focuses on harnessing the power of data and analytics to advance public health and health equity.
+She serves as principal investigator for the evaluation of the Robert Wood Johnson Foundation’s Transforming Public Health Data Systems initiative, which seeks to shift the narrative around public health data, develop proof of concepts for data governance and cross-sector data sharing, and empower communities’ use of data to enhance their well-being.
+She collaborates with The Rockefeller Foundation to support evaluation and learning for its Equity-First Vaccine Initiative, Global Vaccine Initiative, and Pandemic Prevention Institute.
+At the state level, O’Neil led a project to inform the design of the Missouri Foundation for Health’s Right Time initiative, which strives to improve access to comprehensive contraceptive options.
 She currently leads the ongoing evaluation for this initiative.

 Her international health work includes documenting the contribution and legacy of the John D. and Catherine T. MacArthur Foundation’s Maternal Health Quality of Care Strategy in India.
-She also leads the Mathematica team that serves as the verification partner for the world’s first health development impact bond, which employs a pay-for-success financing mechanism as a means to improve private facilities’ maternity care quality.
+She also led the Mathematica team that served as the verification partner for the world’s first health development impact bond, which employs a pay-for-success financing mechanism to improve the quality of maternity care in private facilities.

-O'Neil has published in the American Journal of Preventive Medicine, Maternal and Child Health Journal, Preventing Chronic Disease, and the Annals of Allergy, Asthma, and Immunology.
-She has presented at a variety of professional association conferences, including the American Evaluation Association, American Public Health Association, Association for Public Policy Analysis & Management, and Core Group Global Health Practitioners.
+O'Neil has published in the American Journal of Preventive Medicine, PLOS ONE, Digital Health, Maternal and Child Health Journal, Preventing Chronic Disease, and the Annals of Allergy, Asthma, and Immunology.
+She has presented at a variety of professional association conferences, including the American Evaluation Association, American Public Health Association, Association for Public Policy Analysis & Management, and CORE Group Global Health Practitioner conferences.
 She holds an M.S. in health policy and management from the Harvard School of Public Health.

 WISEWOMAN Evaluation and Technical Assistance